Go Back Email Link

 • Cut the sweet potatoes into equal-sized pieces to ensure they cook evenly.

 • The sweet potatoes can also be microwaved to save time.
-Pierce each potatoes 3-4 times with a fork.
+Pierce each potato 3-4 times with a fork.
 Place them on a microwave-safe plate and cook for 5 minutes, turning halfway through.
 If they are still hard, continue microwaving in 30-second increments until fork-tender.
-Allow to cool then mash.
+Allow to cool for a few minutes then mash.

-• Use an oven-safe skillet instead of a casserole dish so you have fewer dishes to wash.
+• Use a cast iron skillet or another oven-safe pan instead of a casserole dish so you have fewer dishes to wash.

 Nutrition